abdullahchdry/ache-inhibitor-pipeline/02_admet_filtering/README.md

 - H-bond donors ≤ 5
 - H-bond acceptors ≤ 10

-and writes the result to `admet_filtered.csv` for downstream UMAP/clustering.
+and writes the result to `admet_filtered.csv` for further analysis.

 ## Prerequisites
 - Python 3.8 or later